sourceduty/Local_Offline_AI/README.md

 > "*Large AI companies are publishing models that are and can be trained on harmful or unethical regulation.*"

+The deployment of offline GPT models has raised significant security concerns due to their potential misuse in various malicious activities.
+For instance, the emergence of WormGPT and PoisonGPT—variants of the GPT-J model—illustrates how such models can be tailored for harmful purposes.
+WormGPT has been utilized to craft sophisticated phishing emails and malware, enabling cybercriminals to execute attacks without extensive technical expertise.
+Similarly, PoisonGPT was designed to disseminate misinformation by generating deceptive content that mimics legitimate sources, thereby facilitating the spread of false information.

 #
 ### Local Power